adam-urbanczyk/declaracad/README.md

-Currently there is no import support from other 3d types into editable code, but models can be loaded for display and exported to stl files or images.
+Currently there is no import support from other 3d types into editable code, but models can be loaded for display and exported to STL, STEP, or images.

 ![DeclaraCAD - loading models](https://user-images.githubusercontent.com/380158/34421112-4fcd664e-ebdb-11e7-8f75-ae7c2354dfa7.gif)